hxuanhung/PRIM/README.md

 NOTE: the ReST services might return an errof if it is requested using the address bar from web browser

+####To run the script for processing data
+>./script.sh date_du_run

+Ex: ./script.sh 20151211
+Note: for the moment, the data is stored at the same level with this script
 ###For more details on API services, please read the Wiki